Spacial/awesome-csirt/README.md

 - [Zero-knowledge attestation](https://www.imperialviolet.org/2019/01/01/zkattestation.html)
 - [9 Kubernetes Security Best Practices Everyone Must Follow](https://www.cncf.io/blog/2019/01/14/9-kubernetes-security-best-practices-everyone-must-follow/)
 - [Secure & Ad-free Internet Anywhere With Streisand and Pi Hole](https://ifelse.io/2019/01/12/secure-ad-free-internet-anywhere-with-streisand-and-pi-hole/)
+- [Streisand](https://github.com/StreisandEffect/streisand) sets up a new server running your choice of WireGuard, OpenConnect, OpenSSH, OpenVPN, Shadowsocks, sslh, Stunnel, or a Tor bridge.
+It also generates custom instructions for all of these services.
+At the end of the run you are given an HTML file with instructions that can be shared with friends, family members, and fellow activists.
 - [ERNW Repository of Hardening Guides](https://github.com/ernw/hardening): This repository contains various hardening guides compiled by ERNW for various purposes.
 - [The Practical Linux Hardening Guide](https://github.com/trimstray/the-practical-linux-hardening-guide): 🔥 This guide details the planning and the tools involved in creating a secure Linux production systems - work in progress.
 - [security.txt](https://securitytxt.org/): A proposed standard which allows websites to define security policies.
 - [How To Secure A Linux Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server): An evolving how-to guide for securing a Linux server.
+- [opmsg](https://github.com/stealth/opmsg): is a replacement for gpg which can encrypt/sign/verify your mails or create/verify detached signatures of local files.
+Even though the opmsg output looks similar, the concept is entirely different.
+- [CloudMapper](https://github.com/duo-labs/cloudmapper): CloudMapper helps you analyze your Amazon Web Services (AWS) environments.

 ### Apache